NeXoS355/booklist/README.md

     display interesting informations about your Database e.g. most popular series or author connect your local App with the self hosted WebApp to add Books on every device

-Tested with jdk21 and the following dependencies
+Tested with jdk21 and the following dependencies (see also pom.xml)

     derby 10.17.1.0
     derbyshared 10.17.1.0